jaswindersingh2/SPOT-RNA/README.md

 Model Availability:

+The models used for SPOT-RNA are available from the Nihao cloud service [here](https://www.dropbox.com/s/g9ic16uz41zv9bp/SPOT-RNA-models.zip?dl=0)
 The models used for SPOT-RNA are available from the Nihao cloud service [here](https://app.nihaocloud.com/f/882db8caf4be43ddaa04/?dl=1)

 To run for a sample RNA, please  run: